 - Softer music = more time in store

-Less time in store means less time spent contemplating purchases.
+Less time in store means less time spent contemplating purchases, which is why you should choose your phone marketing strategy wisely.
 Research also suggests that music volume can affect a person’s perception of time, which is an important factor to consider when it comes to on hold music (as we want on hold waiting times to seem as short as possible).
 In particular, it was found that loud music can cause females to perceive time as moving more slowly than it is in reality.

-Another interesting study suggests that loud music can be a turn-off for customers because it impacts their “psychobiological stress system,” and can cause anxiety in very sensitive customers (details here).
+Another interesting study suggests that loud music can be a turn-off for customers because it impacts their “psychobiological stress system,” and can cause anxiety in very sensitive customers.

 This is why the customer care team at Smart On Hold calls to check your On Hold Messages volume levels, every 8-10 weeks; because we know you don’t put yourself on hold to check.
 This ensures that our product is providing your customers with optimal hold music, and engaging them at the correct volume.